 I have this thing; I don’t set resolutions.
 I feel like resolving to do something is a sure-fire way to set myself up to fail.
 After all, how many people do you know who keep their resolutions each year?
 The answer is “not many.”
 I know from experience that when I resolve to do anything, I don’t do it.
 If, however, I set goals, I usually meet them.
 The difference is one feels as if I am forcing myself while the other gives me something to work toward.
-With that in mind, Steve and I sat down recently to talk about our financial goals when we did our January 2019 budget.
+With that in mind, Steve and I sat down recently to talk about our financial goals (Six Dollar Family) when we did our January 2019 budget.

 I thought it might be fun to share them and how we plan to reach them with you.
 I love helping you reach your own financial goals.
 I hope that watching us reach ours will help cheer you onto setting and reaching your own goals.
 Of course, if we fail miserably, I hope you can learn from our mistakes.

 Our 2019 Financial Goals